mhmatthewhugley/Google-Compute-Engine-Docker-Compose-Setup/README.md

 ```
 scroll to "Network interfaces", expand the default one and under "Network Service Tier" change it from "Premium" to Standard.

-## Setup VM instance.
+### Setup VM instance:
-Then run the commands below in the order presented: (The commands are based on "https://docs.docker.com/engine/install/debian/#install-using-the-repository", and "https://levelup.gitconnected.com/the-easiest-docker-docker-compose-setup-on-compute-engine-ec171c09a29a)
+#### Note: The commands are based on "https://docs.docker.com/engine/install/debian/#install-using-the-repository", and "https://levelup.gitconnected.com/the-easiest-docker-docker-compose-setup-on-compute-engine-ec171c09a29a".
-")
+These commands were ran in the order presented:

 ```
 sudo su